 In her role as a Senior Principal Systems Engineer, Cristina applies the same "signal vs. noise" methodology to corporate culture that she does to stochastic differential equations.
 She serves as a vital bridge in the aerospace and defense sectors (RTX), mentoring the next generation of engineers to prioritize:

-As a mother in the STEM field, Cristina is a vocal advocate for bringing engineering-level scrutiny to the broader social and legal systems.
-Her experience has fueled a mission to:
+As a mother in the STEM field, Cristina advocates for applying engineering-level rigor to broader social and institutional systems.
+Her experience has strengthened a commitment to ensuring that complex decisions are grounded in verifiable evidence and disciplined analysis.

 Cristina’s profile is a testament to career longevity and intellectual endurance.
 By balancing high-stakes infrastructure advocacy with the responsibilities of a STEM-focused household, she proves that professional excellence is built on a foundation of systemic integrity.